integral-io/Business-in-a-Box/README.md

 These rules are defined in [Nginx's configuration volume](./volumes/config/nginx).
 I will not go into how to configure [Nginx's rules](http://nginx.org/en/docs/), the provided rules should work out of the box in a development enviornment.

+#### Zookeeper
+Zookeeper is a service discovery tool that Syncope uses to discover itself.
+We don't need to configure it.

+#### Postgres
+A database.
+Used by both Syncope and SonarQube.

 ### Source Code Management and Analysis
 The following tools are useful for source code development, management, analysis, and deployment.